Santa Fe National Forest Site Stewards

 Site Stewards are selected in part for their commitment to preserving the cultural heritage of the Santa Fe National Forest through their actions as the "eyes" and "legs" of the Heritage Resources staff.
 Site Stewards are also committed to educating the public and supporting the efforts of others who share these goals.
 Other skills such as archaeological experience, photography, and leadership are also taken into consideration.

-Site Stewards are expected to act, in their capacity as volunteers and as representatives of the Santa Fe National Forest.
+In their capacity as volunteers, Site Stewards are expected to act as representatives of the Santa Fe National Forest.

 Visiting a Site in the Colod of Winter